Why we have removed Tamil Nadu from restricted states in India

 India has the potential to regulate; the question remains as to when

-According to data published by us, there are signs of India having the potential of becoming a regulated gambling market at some point.
+According to data published by us.
+There are signs of India having the potential of becoming a regulated gambling market at some point.

 And according to Uday, there’s one thing in particular that gives hope for a regulated India: “With stronger gaming and gambling lobbies, there is hope that such a regulation will come sooner rather than later.
 But if experience from Goa is anything to go by, it may take a little longer.”